 Little ones love feeding the chickens.
 And seeing them crouched down with a pot of grain and a big smile, while our tame chickens contentedly peck away, always makes a great photo.

 Animal feeding always starts with letting the ducks out.
 Our little flock is led by Eric, the cartoon-style Indian Runner, who thinks he’s in charge and looks after the girls.
 After their breakfast they’ll waddle up from the stable before setting out to explore around the farm.

 You can help us feed the animals at half past eight every morning – we’ll show you the meeting place when you first arrive.

 Our Sports barn is the perfect place for youngsters to burn off energy under cover.
 Here you can kick a football around, practice your crickets skills, shoot hoops in the basketball net or play table tennis.
 There are ride-ons for toddlers and a low-level climbing wall (it’s designed for kids but strangely addictive for grown ups).

 Soak Up the Peace and Quiet

 One of the most delightful things about West Woolley Farm, so our guests tell us, is the chance to really unwind.
-There’s something wonderfully relaxing about reconnecting with nature; watching the swallows flitting over the meadows or the bees buzzing in the flowers; hearing a skylark high in the sky or gazing out over the fields to the sea in the distance.
+There’s something wonderfully relaxing about reconnecting with nature; watching the swallows flitting over the meadows or the bees buzzing in the flowers; hearing a skylark high in the sky, watching the barn owls at dusk or gazing out over the fields to the sea in the distance.
 Come nighttime, when the dark sky is punctuated with millions of stars, you’ll succumb to a deep and peaceful sleep.